We're starting to, I don't want to hear no complaints.

 Look at this.

-"Iris, Agents of Rand who raided Landsberg and Cohen's New York City offices discovered details of the flamingo skim, many of which were based on evidence from Mayor Lansky."
-The skim of the Stardust?
+Irish agents who raided Landsberg and Cohen's New York City officers discovered details of the Flamingo skim, many of which were based on evidence from Mayor Lansky.

-Because it's heavily cashed, so they could go ahead and skim, right?
+Because it's heavily cashed, so they can go ahead and skim, right?

 Here's what the skim is, guys, right here.

-From the very beginning, Mobster systematically pocketed a percentage of the gross receipts.
+From the very beginning, Mauser systematically pocketed a percentage of the gross receipts.

-Methods varied, including dummying ledgers, bribing guards, and tamping uh tampering with slot machines.
+Methods varied, including dummying ledgers, bribing guards, and tampering with slot machines.

 And then they would skim all over the place.